 Where Abruzzo's Interior Meets Avant-Garde Pizza

+Giangi is a restaurant in Arielli, Abruzzo, known for Modern Gourmet Pizza and led by chef Gianluigi Di Vincenzo.
 The drive into Arielli tells you something about what Italian fine dining looks like when it leaves the cities behind.
 The Chieti province hills are agricultural and unhurried, the kind of terrain where you expect trattorias serving pasta al forno, not a pizzeria earning national recognition from Gambero Rosso.
-That tension between location and ambition is exactly the context in which Giangi operates.
-In a region still better known for arrosticini and Montepulciano d'Abruzzo than for progressive pizza, Gianluigi Di Vincenzo, known throughout the Abruzzo food scene simply as Giangi, has built something that sits clearly outside its geographic peer set.
+In a region still better known for arrosticini and Montepulciano d'Abruzzo than for progressive pizza, Gianluigi Di Vincenzo, known throughout the Abruzzo food scene simply as Giangi, has built something that sits clearly outside its geographic comparable set.

 The Training Behind the Technique